 Cathy Dudnanski (48), VP of Marketing, Ms. Dudnanski joined Chembio in 2005 as Marketing Director for human diagnostic products including HIV 1/2 and Chagas disease.
 She was promoted to Vice President in 2007.
 Ms. Dudnanski brings over 20 years of domestic and international marketing and sales experience in medical devices and diagnostics to the Company.
 Between 2003 to 2005, Ms. Dudnanski was the Global Marketing Manager for Suction and Oxygen Care for GE Healthcare.
 From 2000 to 2003, Ms. Dudnanski was the Director of Sales & Marketing for ZeptoMetrix Corporation (former Division of Hemagen Diagnostics, Inc.) where her responsibilities included sales and marketing of research products to biotechnology firms and academia.
-From 1992 to 1999, Ms. Dudnanski was the Director of Sales & Marketing for Hemagen Diagnostics, Inc. where she was responsible for the infectious disease and autoimmune disease product lines.
+From 1992 to 1999, Ms. Dudnanski was the Director of Sales & Marketing for TeptoMetrix Corporation disease and autoimmune disease product lines.
 She received a B.S. in Medical Technology from Roanoke College and an MBA from Loyola.
 Ms. Dudnanski is MT (ASCP) certified and a member of the American Society of Microbiology.